 To meet its capital needs, the Company is considering multiple alternatives, including, but not limited to, additional equity financings, debt financings and other funding transactions, licensing and/or partnering arrangements and business combination transactions.
 There can be no assurance that the Company will be able to complete any such transaction on acceptable terms or otherwise.
-The Company believes that current cash on hand including the February 2018 Public Offering will be sufficient to fund operations into the first quarter of 2019.
-This has led management to conclude that there is substantial doubt about the Company's ability to continue as a going concern.
-In the event the Company is unable to successfully raise additional capital during or before the first quarter of 2019, the Company will not have sufficient cash flows and liquidity to finance its business operations as currently contemplated.
+The Company believes that current cash on hand will be sufficient to fund operations into the second quarter of 2017.
+In the event the Company is unable to successfully raise additional capital during or before the second quarter of 2017, the Company will not have sufficient cash flows and liquidity to finance its business operations as currently contemplated.
 Accordingly, in such circumstances the Company would be compelled to immediately reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until it is able to obtain sufficient financing.
-If such sufficient financing is not received on a timely basis, the Company would then need to pursue a plan to license or sell its assets, seek to be acquired by another entity, cease operations and/or seek bankruptcy protection.
+If such sufficient financing is not received timely, the Company would then need to pursue a plan to license or sell its assets, seek to be acquired by another entity, cease operations and/or seek bankruptcy protection.